gwendalpiemonte/Java-UDP-Programming/README.md

 - What messages do the broadcast receivers receive?
 Why?
 - What messages do the multicast receivers receive?
 Why?
 - What are the differences between the outputs of the emitters and receivers when running them with Docker Compose and when running them manually?

+## How and why did the network helped for the broadcast emitters and receivers?